DIVE INTO PRODUCTION’S FUTURE

 13:00 | Douglas Trumbull: Part I – Creating Dramatic Cinematic Immersion, Experiential Storytelling

-makers is delighted to present a presentation and unique one-to-one interview with a giant of the cinema, the legendary special FX wizard (2001 A Space Odyssey, Close Encounters of the Third Kind, Blade Runner, Star Trek, Tree of Life) and director (Silent Running, Brainstorm) Doug Trumbull.
-Trumbull is still at the forefront of pioneering technology and will present his vision for creating dramatic cinematic immersive experiences – the technology, the business model and the future of storytelling.
+makers was delighted to present a presentation and unique one-to-one interview with a giant of the cinema, the legendary special FX wizard (2001 A Space Odyssey, Close Encounters of the Third Kind, Blade Runner, Star Trek, Tree of Life) and director (Silent Running, Brainstorm) Doug Trumbull.
+Trumbull is still at the forefront of pioneering technology and presented his vision for creating dramatic cinematic immersive experiences – the technology, the business model and the future of storytelling.

-This will be a two part presentation.
-In Part I watch a special documentary presentation by Doug Trumbull in which he outlines his lifelong mission to create a cinema of immersion and spectacle.
-In Part II on Thursday, there will be an exclusive makers interview as Doug expands on this thinking.
+This was a two part presentation.
+Part I was a special documentary presentation by Doug Trumbull in which he outlined his lifelong mission to create a cinema of immersion and spectacle.
+In Part II on Thursday, there was an exclusive makers interview as Doug expanded on this thinking.

 14:00 | The Augmented Human: Exploring the boundaries of alternative realities